mimblewimble/grin-rfcs/text/0000-node-api-v2.md

 [drawbacks]: #drawbacks

-The implementation of this RFC will temporarily introduce some additional code complexity as v1 and v2 node API will need to coexist until a cutoff release is determined.
+This RFC temporarily introduces some additional code complexity as v1 and v2 node API will need to coexist for the duration of the deprecation period of v1.

 # Prior art